Some quotes from Ann Oakley's writings on...

 Go to top

 'When I say I'm a feminist what do I mean?
 I mean that I believe that women are an oppressed social group, a group of people sharing a common exclusion from full participation in certain key social institutions (and being over-represented in others).
-Women in Britain in the 1980s are still subject to the awful soul-destroying tyranny of being told the meaning of their lives by others in terms which are not theirs.'
+Women in Britain are still subject to the awful soul-destroying tyranny of being told the meaning of their lives by others in terms which are not theirs.'
 Taking it Like a Woman

 , 1984, p186.